vamonke/javajam/product/README.md

 *A_I refers to Auto Increment.
 It ensures that no ID is repeated*

-*Length of 10,2 for decimal means that there are 10 digits with 2 decimal places.*

 Populate the table with the 3 products.

 | ID | name             | description              | endless | single | double |